 And he left the linen cloth and fled from them naked.”

-You can forget about any mention or discussion of the Secret Book of Mark, a 2nd-century religious text which is thought to reveal a secret rite of passage between Jesus and his disciples.
+The Secret Book of Mark, a 2nd-century religious text which is thought to reveal a secret rite of passage between Jesus and his disciples, is rarely mentioned or discussed.
 Where the Son of Man and Fisher of Men instructs a young boy to bathe and come to him at night in linen, so Jesus can share the secrets of heaven with him.

 Despite the well-documented and nefarious political history of the Bible, many Christians claim that the Bible is the infallible word of God.
 Ignoring the thousands of years of edits and ideology that have been built into it.
 Now, Donald Trump continues that tradition, merging it with good old-fashioned American Patriotism to sell it to his favorite White Evangelical Christian Nationalists.
 Although it has been thousands of years, people aren’t done adding things to the Good Book.